 It's not your salary that makes you rich.
 It's your spending habits.Tweet This

 Even better if a parent is willing to invest that money for you.
 Compounding interest is a magical thing, and the longer it has to work, the better.
 If by the time you turn 18, you have invested $1,000, when you retire at 65, getting a conservative 7% return, that $1,000 will be worth more than $24,000.

 Be smart with your money now.
-Develop good financial habits while you’re a teenager so one 40-year-old year you will thank 18 year old you.
+Develop good financial habits while you’re a teenager so the 40-year-old year you will thank 18-year-old you.